5 common reasons why that happens and how to get her back:

 Another common reason why a guy will get dumped after a month of dating is…

 2. It felt more like a friendship because there wasn’t much of a sexual spark between you and her

 Sometimes, a woman might get into a relationship with a man she perceives as being a good guy.

 This is often the case when a woman has been dating bad boys who have hurt her and she then thinks to herself something along the lines of, “I’ve had it with dating jerks.
 The next man I get into a relationship with is going to be a nice guy who is going to treat me like a princess and make me feel special and cared for.”

-Of course, initially she might overlook that by telling herself things like, “Lust and sexual excitement are not that important in a relationship.
+Of course, initially, she might overlook that by telling herself things like, “Lust and sexual excitement are not that important in a relationship.
 However, loyalty, kindness and respect are.
-So, it doesn’t matter that there’s no sparks between us.
+So, it doesn’t matter that there are no sparks between us.
 We care about each other and that is more than enough.”